ComposeBaseList¶

 0

-¶ Sets assigned IDs to the input objects and stores them within the resulting lists (not within the objects themselves though).
+¶ Sets assigned IDs to the input objects and stores them within the resulting lists (not within the objects themselves, though).

 This does not work for an input BaseList that is decomposed into its elements (treat BaseLists like regular objects disabled).
-When the ID 0 is selected, no ID will be assigned to the object at all.
+If the ID 0 is selected, no ID will be assigned to the object at all.

 Name (objectName1)¶